encounterplus/module-packer/README.md

 ![My Image Description](ImageFile.png =300x)
 ```

-Finally, a special cover image style may be placed above the top header.
+A special cover image style may be placed above the top header.
 This is specified by adding the text `{.size-cover}` after the image.

 ```Markdown
 ![Cover Image](cover.jpg){.size-cover}